jancarloviray/blog/_posts/2017-02-03-go-and-mysql-postgres.md

 }
 ```

-Note that `sql.DB` **is not a connection**.
+Note that `sql.DB` **is not a connection** but an abstraction representing a pool of underlying connections.
 When you use `Open()` you get a handle for the database and connections do not open until you need them.
 This means that it does not return an error if the server is not available or user/pass is invalid.
 If you want to check before making queries, use `db.Ping()`

 - this does not establish a connection immediately - the first connection will be established lazily when needed
 - remember to always check and handle errors returned on all operations